Daykal/KarioMart-SpeedThrust/README.md

 # Assets, UI
 I worked alone and no disigner.
 I downloaded a music and png files from internet for cars, backgrounds and buttons.
+I made the roads by using a complex tool which i download it from Sebastian Lague the youtuber.

 # Other